In this article, we will discuss how emotional abuse, verbal abuse, and psychological abuse injures you and your marriage or committed relationship.

 On the other hand, emotional abuse is an entirely selfish affair.
-The of abuser wants his or her way and has little if any interest whatsoever regarding the needs and well-being of his or her partner, the victim.
-Each time the abuser makes an effort to control the relationship, the proof is self-evident that the abuser does not care about his or her partner.
-Rather, he or she only cares about what he or she wants, and the victim is merely a means to an end — a steppingstone to walk on to achieve a selfish purpose.
+The abuser wants his or her way and has little if any interest whatsoever regarding the needs and well-being of his or her partner, the victim.
+Each time the abuser makes an effort to control the relationship, it is self-evident that the abuser does not care about his or her partner.
+Rather, he or she only cares about what he or she wants, and the victim is merely a means to an end — a stepping stone to walk upon to achieve a selfish purpose.

-The victim experiences the abuser as a person not to be trusted, which is often then extrapolated into a belief that "no one can be trusted."
+The victim experiences the abuser as a person not to be trusted, which is often then extrapolated into the belief that 'no one can be trusted.'
 When this occurs, the victim's isolation is expanded to all spheres of his or her life.

-Not being able to trust anyone can lead the victim to feel extremely alone and trapped.
-Because of this feeling, it is not uncommon for a victim of emotional, verbal, sexual, psychological abuse to fear reaching out to others for help.
-Because of this, it is often difficult to break the cycle of abuse and free the victim.
+Not being able to trust anyone can cause the victim to feel extremely alone and trapped.
+Because of this feeling, it is not uncommon for a victim of emotional, verbal, sexual, or psychological abuse to fear reaching out to others for help which makes it difficult for a victim to break the cycle of abuse.

 Friendship is for those couples who are loving, caring and respectful with each other... abusive relationships have none of these qualities.

 No one wants to be around a person who makes him or her feel bad.
 Not you and not I.

 To achieve his or her purpose of dominating and controlling, abusers have many tools that hurt and intimidate, all of which destroys a friendship.